craftcms/docs/docs/commerce/3.x/discounts.md

 # Discounts

 Discounts are deductions off line items or deduction off the order as a whole.
-Discounts are only calculated *while* items are in the cart, [Sales](sales.md) are pricing rules that apply to product *before* they are added to the cart.
+Discounts are only calculated _while_ items are in the cart, [Sales](sales.md) are pricing rules that apply to product _before_ they are added to the cart.

 Discounts are only available in the Pro edition of Craft Commerce.

-To create a new discount, go to Commerce → Promotions → Discounts in the Control Panel.
+To create a new discount, go to Commerce → Promotions → Discounts in the control panel.

 ## Discount Sort Order

-Discounts are processed and applied in the order they are sorted in the Control Panel.
+Discounts are processed and applied in the order they are sorted in the control panel.

 Inside a discount there is a checkbox labelled “Stop processing further discounts after this discount matches”.
 If this checkbox is turned on, and the discount matches the order, no further discounts will be applied to the cart.

 ## Coupon Discounts

 Discounts can have a coupon requirement as an optional condition.
 The coupon condition can be found on the “Coupon” tab.

 If no coupon is entered into the cart, and the discount has a coupon code, then the discount will not apply.

 If a coupon is added to the discount, all other conditions still need to be met in addition to the coupon being applied to the cart.